-- A.4.5.1 In the case of two or more competitors having the same number of penalties, the competitor with the lowest penalties in each group in the following order will be adjudged the winner: - a) The competitor with the lowest number of penalties for Air Navigation Race, or, - b) The competitor with the lowest number of penalties for landings. - A.4.6 If there is a continuing tie multiple winners will be declared.
+- A.4.5.1 In the case of two or more Crews having the same number of penalties, the Crew with the lowest penalties in each group in the following order will be adjudged the winner: - a) The Crew with the lowest number of penalties for Air Navigation Race, or, - b) The Crew with the lowest number of penalties for landings. - A.4.6 If there is a continuing tie multiple winners will be declared.